amraniissam/Anomalie_detection/README.md

 <p>
 <h4> Normal Data </h4>
-I plotted the first three recordings as you see below the activity is typically from 0 to 140 observations, the activity is basically up and down and that's how the normal pattern look like.
+I plotted the first three recordings as we see below the activity is typically from 0 to 140 observations, the activity is basically up and down and that's how the normal pattern look like.
 At the beginning there is a drop because it is the beginning of the ECG measurement otherwise it is more towards the normal cyclic circle.
   <div align="center">
      <img src="/img/normal_variation.png">
   </div>